 Southwestern Center for Independent Living

-Independent Living is based on the concept that persons with disabilites have the right to choose and live a lifestyle free from discrimination and segregation.
+Independent Living is based on the concept that persons with disabilities have the right to choose and live a lifestyle free from discrimination and segregation.
 It is this belief that directs SWCIL's philosophy of personal control, consumer responsibility, individual choice, societal inclusion and equal access.

 Mission Statement: SWCIL is dedicated to working with and responding to the ever changing needs of persons with disabilities in Southwestern Minnesota to promote societal acceptance, inclusion, and equal access for all persons with disabilities.